• Account

 5) Freelance Writing

-First, you might be asking what is freelance writing?
+First, you might ask what is freelance writing?

 This is essentially selling your writing skills to sites or companies that need it.
 You don’t need a ton of experience or be an incredible writer to start.

-I personally think this is the best way to create a sustainable long term business online.
+I personally think becoming a freelance writer is the best way to create a sustainable long-term business online.

 Why?